antrea-io/antrea/docs/feature-gates.md

  by editing the appropriate `.conf` entry in the Antrea manifest.
  * a feature in the GA stage will be enabled by default and cannot be disabled.

-Some feature gates are specific to the Agent, others are specific to the Controller, and some apply to both and should be enabled / disabled consistently in both `.conf` entries.
+Some features are specific to the Agent, others are specific to the Controller, and some apply to both and should be enabled / disabled consistently in both `.conf` entries.

 To enable / disable a feature, edit the Antrea manifest appropriately.
 For example, to enable `AntreaProxy` on Linux, edit the Agent configuration in the